kondrasso/LKM-Dict-char-driver/README.md

 In order to compile and insert your own custom LKM's, preliminary steps are required: please consult first and second chapters of the excellent [The Linux Kernel Module Programming Guide](https://sysprog21.github.io/lkmpg/#headers) by Peter Jay Salzman, Michael Burian, Ori Pomerantz, Bob Mottram, Jim Huang.

 This project was compiled and tested on `Ubuntu 22.04.01 LTS` with `5.15.0-56-generic` kernel inside VM, with 2 cores and 8gb of RAM.
-Test generator requires `python 3.10`, no external dependecies.
+Test generator requires `python 3.10`, no dependecies.

 ## Out of the box case